 Meanwhile, 65 per cent of Generation Z-ers prefer online interactions and expect rapid responses from whomever they’re speaking with.
 With the majority of customers saying that customer service plays a huge role in establishing their loyalty to a brand, it’s vital for businesses to continuously evolve with the times and adapt to the requirements associated with various communication portals.

 This is where an efficient customer relationship management (CRM) solution comes in.
-With the promise of accurate algorithms and virtually limitless data, good CRM software could analyze the buying habits of clients along with their specific preferences.
+With the promise of accurate algorithms and virtually limitless data, good CRM software could analyse the buying habits of clients along with their specific preferences.
 This technology can also serve as the perfect tool to guarantee a smooth and superior customer experience.